patriacaelum/script2py/README.md

   You: Why, I'm doing just fine.
   Me: That's wonderful.
   SET you.mood = calm
+  JUMP EndBranch

 AggressiveBranch
   You: Hey, no need for hostility.
   Me: Well, mind your own business then.
   SET you.mood = annoyed
+  JUMP EndBranch

+EndBranch
+  You: Goodbye.
+Have a good day.
 ```

 Here, there are three different branches.
 The first branch is the `Start`